4wayhandshake/4wayhandshake.github.io/content/walkthrough/precious.md

 Installed version is equals to the one specified in file: pdfkit
 ```

-:flushed: Wait...
+😳 Wait...
 WHAT?!
 No way.
 It actually ran?
 It didn't fail to find `dependencies.yml`???
 Ruby must have some kind of environment variable that it sets when it runs, some kind of internal PATH that includes the directory where the command was invoked from.
 Why on earth would it do that?

 ### Aside: How do filepaths work with ruby's File.read() ?